Introduction

 Careers

-Many graduates choose to do public advocacy, research, and project management work for non-governmental organisations (NGOs), and regional and global institutions such as the European Union or the United Nations.
+Career prospects include public advocacy, research, and project management work for non-governmental organisations (NGOs), and regional and global institutions such as the European Union or the United Nations.
+Graduates may also forge careers in the international media, the armed forces, international risk management, and international corporations.

 Career Opportunities